-This TOE claims FIA_SOS.1 as one of the functional requirements.
+This TOE claims FIA_SOS.1 and FIA_SOS.1E as one of the functional requirements.
 The TOE provides mechanisms for verifying that a password for identifying and authenticating a user satisfies the complex password condition and the minimum number of characters required in a password.
-OM.PASSWORD ensures the setting of security parameters that allow only hard-to-guess passwords to be used.
+OM.PASSWORD ensures the setting that allow only hard-to-guess passwords to be used.
 As an assumption for using the TOE, trusted users are required to set hard-to-guess passwords in the TOE.

-This TOE also claims FIA_AFL.1 as a functional requirement.
+This TOE also claims FIA_AFL.1 and FIA_AFL.1E as a functional requirement.
 The TOE provides functionality that locks an account if repeated authentication attempts fail.
-OM.PASSWORD ensures that security parameters that limit the number of repeated logon attempts are set.
+OM.PASSWORD ensures that limit the number of repeated logon attempts are set.